-For the year ended 31 December 2023 (All amounts are expressed in thousands Qatari Riyals unless otherwise stated)
+Notes to the financial statements For the year ended 31 December 2023

+(All amounts expressed in thousands Qatari Riyals unless otherwise stated)

-1. INCORPORATION AND ACTIVITIES
+1. CORPORATE INFORMATION AND ACTIVITIES

 Mesaieed Petrochemical Holding Company Q.P.S.C (the "Company" or "MPHC") is registered and incorporated in Qatar under commercial registration number 60843 as a Qatari Public Shareholding Company by its founding shareholder, QatarEnergy.
 The Company is incorporated under the Qatar Commercial Companies' Law No. 11 of 2015.
-The Company was incorporated on 29 May 2013 for an initial period of 99 years, following the decision of H.E. the Minister of Economy and Commerce No. 22 of 2013, issued on 21 May 2013.
-The Company is listed on the Qatar Exchange and is a subsidiary of QatarEnergy.
-The Company commenced commercial activities on 1 September 2013.

-The principal activity of the Company is to establish, manage, own and/or hold shares, assets and interests in companies (and their subsidiaries and/or associated undertakings) engaged in all manner of processing and/or manufacturing of petrochemical products, together with any other company or undertaking which the Company deems beneficial to its business, diversification or expansion from time to time.

-The registered address of the Company is P.O.
-Box 3212, Doha, State of Qatar.
+The Company is incorporated on 29 May 2013 for an initial period of 99 years, following the decision of H.E. the Minister of Economy and Commerce No. 22 of 2013, issued on 21 May 2013.
+The Company is listed on the Outer Evolution of the Control of the the Qatar Exchange and is a subsidiary of QatarEnergy.
+The Company commenced commercial activities on 1 September 2013 The principal activity of the Company is to establish, manage, own and/or hold shares, assets and interests in companies (and their subsidiaries and/or associated undertakings) engaged in all manner of processing and/or manufacturing of petrochemical products, together with any other company or undertaking, which the Company deems beneficial to its business, diversification or expansion from time to time. he registered address of the Company is P.O.
+Box 3212, Doha, State of Qatar meor por actor 1 meer est mone III CI COL MOMM Qatar Joint venture 49% 49% Qatar Joint venture 49% 49% Qatar Joint venture 55.2% 55.2% Qatar Chemical Company Limited ("Q-Chem"), is a Qatari Private Joint Stock Company (Q.P.J.S.C.) incorporated in the State of Qatar and is a jointly controlled entity among QatarEnergy, MPHC and Chevrons Phillips Chemical International Qatar Holdings L.L.C. ("CPCIQH).
+Q-Chem is engaged in the production, storage and sale of polyethylene, 1-hexene and other petrochemical products.
+Qatar Chemical Company II Limited ("Q-Chem II"), is a Qatari Private Joint Stock Company Qatar Qatar Qatar ("Q-Chem' f Qatar and is I International Qatar Joint venture Qatar Joint venture ("Q-Chem"), is a Qatari Pri Qatar and is a jointly controlled I International Qatar Holdings L ind sale of polyethylene, 1-hexe Qatar Joint venture 49% Qatar Joint venture 49% Qatar Joint venture 55.2% ("Q-Chem"), is a Qatari Private Joint Sto Qatar and is a jointly controlled entity among I International Qatar Holdings L.L.C. ("CPCIQ and sale of polyethylene, 1-hexene and other p

-The joint ventures of the Company, included in the financial statements are as follows:
+The joint ventures of the Company, included in the financial statements are as follows: Country of Ownership